netkicorp/netkidocs/onboard_id_flutter.md

 - Dart SDK 3.11.1 or higher
 - iOS 17.0 or higher
 - Android API level 24 (Android 7.0) or higher
+- NFC capability (required for passport reading)

 ### iOS Setup

-Add the following keys to your `Info.plist`:
+Add the following keys to your `ios/Runner/Info.plist`:

 ```xml
 <key>NSCameraUsageDescription</key>